publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch8/m__us_usc_t29_s207.md

  __Study by Secretary of Labor of Excessive Overtime__

     [Pub.
-L. 89–601, title VI, § 603][/us/pl/89/601/s603], Sept.
+L. 89–601, title VI][/us/pl/89/601/tVI], § 603, Sept.
 23, 1966, [80 Stat.
 844][/us/stat/80/844], directed Secretary of Labor to make a complete study of practices dealing with overtime payments for work in excess of forty hours per week and the extent to which such overtime work impeded the creation of new job opportunities in American industry and instructed him to report to the Congress by July 1, 1967, the findings of such survey with appropriate recommendations.

  __Ex.
 Ord.
 No. 9607.
 Forty-Eight Hour Wartime Workweek__